MAECProject/maec-output-framework/README.rst

     python runtools.py (--md5 | --file) <input file path or MD5> <output XML file path> [--verbose] [--progress]

 Given a file argument, each particular tool either inspects the file locally, or submits the file’s hash to an external analysis service.
-Currently, no tool submits file contents to an external service.
+Currently, no tool submits the actual file contents to an external service.

 The ``--progress`` argument enables tool-by-tool success messages.